teajay-fr/vim-cmake-project/README.md

 This is a fork of https://github.com/Ignotus/vim-cmake-project The intention was to provide minor changes, but I ended up with complete rewrite of the project.
-It depends on other (optional) plugins, like NERDTree and Vimux.
+It depends on others (optional) plugins, like NERDTree and Vimux.

 vim-cmake-project has following features: